diodac/c4-model-ts/README.md

   - `!docs` - Path to documentation
   - `!adrs` - Path to architecture decision records

+### @c4Group
+Defines a logical group of components:
+- Can only be used in conjunction with @c4Component on the same class
+- Format: `"name"`

 ### @c4Relation
 Defines a relationship between components:
 - Format: `"target" "description" "technology" "tags"`
+- Additional parameters:
+  - `url` - Documentation URL for the relationship
+  - `properties` - Custom relationship properties
+  - `perspectives` - Relationship perspectives
 - Can be used on:
-  - Class declarations (component-level relationships)
+  - Class declarations (for component-level relationships)
+  - Class methods (for behavioral relationships)
-  - Constructor parameters (dependency relationships)
+  - Constructor parameters (for dependency relationships)
-  - Methods (behavioral relationships)

 ## Output